 - It produces water, vital to sustain life.

 - Is stored as rocket fuel.
 85% of rocket fuel is oxygen.

-- Extraction occurs by fluffing up moon dust, ilmenite, and reacting it with hydrogen and adding heat or ionizing the hydrogen.
+- Extraction occurs by fluffing up moon dust (ilmenite), reacting it with hydrogen, and adding heat or ionizing the hydrogen.
 The dirt then acts like a fluid, which contributes to the production of water.

-- Many processes require high temperatures and therefore large amounts of energy.
+- Many processes require high temperatures and thus large amounts of energy.